lyhbio/HN-DREP/README.md

 By separating the frontend and backend into distinct components, we ensure modularity, scalability, and maintainability of our web application architecture.

 ## Reproducing Our Web Application with Docker: A Step-by-Step Guide[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10674628.svg)](https://zenodo.org/record/10674628)
-1. **Download Repository Data**: Begin by downloading all data from the repository containing the Drug Repositioning Platform codebase.
-This ensures that the Docker build process has access to all required files and dependencies.Data is available at：[https://zenodo.org/records/10674628](https://zenodo.org/records/10674628).
+1. **Download Repository Data**: Begin by downloading all data from the repository containing the Drug Repositioning Platform codebase, which is available at：[https://zenodo.org/records/10674628](https://zenodo.org/records/10674628).This ensures that the Docker build process has access to all required files and dependencies.
 2. **Navigate to Dockerfile Directory**: Open a terminal or command prompt and navigate to the directory containing the Dockerfile.
 This file specifies the configuration and dependencies for our Drug Repositioning Platform.
 ~~~
 cd drug